lowRISC/ibex-demo-system-labs/README.md

-# Lab tutorials for the Ibex demo system
+# Open RISC-V Silicon Development with Ibex

 List of labs for the Ibex Demo System:
 - [Lab 1: Programming your FPGA and interacting with the demo system](./lab1.md)